-Nearly 2,500 bleachers will be removed from the north endzone,
+Nearly 2,500 bleachers were removed from the north endzone,

 replaced with 7,000 bleacher seats and 1,500 club seats

 increasing the seating capacity to 61,000.
-To be completed by
+Completed by

-the 2014 season, this project also includes a new
+the 2014 season, this project also included a new

 video/scoreboard, upgraded concourses, restrooms and